Sprayer

 • Ease of maintenance and cleaning

-• Easy connection of measuring devices such as pressure sensors and flow meters (particularly for technical inspection)
+• Easy connection of measuring devices such as pressure sensors and flow meters (particularly for technical inspections)

 Technical inspection of sprayers